thekid/xp-js/status.md

 * Static initializers
 * Stack traces (in node.js, WSH missing file / line)
 * Type information for methods and their signature
+* Type system - no primitives, map and array types

 Supported by compilation
 ------------------------